mmistakes/minimal-mistakes/_posts/2023-11-26-tableau_specialist.md

 ### Dashboard action
 To create dashboard action

-1) Click the "More Options" arroe on the worksheet included in the dashboard layout. then select "**use as filter**"
+1) Click the "More Options" arrow on the worksheet included in the dashboard layout. then select "**use as filter**"

 Default action is On select

-❗ Click the "More Options" arroe on the worksheet included in the dashboard layout, then select "Filter" and the field you wish to use in the filter action.
+❗ Click the "More Options" arrow on the worksheet included in the dashboard layout, then select "Filter" and the field you wish to use in the filter action.
 (Add a quick filter to the dashboard)

 ❗Right-click on a header value shown in the worksheet in the dashboard layout and select "exclude" or "keep only" (Create a context filter)

 ❗Click the "More Options" arrow on the worksheet included in the dashboard layout, then select "action" (No action option in the "More Options")

-The available dashboard options are shown below.
+The available dashboard Actopn options are shown below.

 - Filter, HIghlight, Go to URL, Go to Sheet, Change Parameter, Change Set Value